 The team at SoundGuys is deeply invested in helping you find the best audio products for your needs and budget.
 We want to share our passion with our readers and minimize the legwork you need to put in.
 Whether we’re interviewing experts on hearing loss or submerging waterproof speakers, we do what it takes to get to the truth of the matter.

 Our team has years of experience reviewing products, conducting lab tests, working in studios, and in the field of journalism.
 If you’ve wondered if we get paid to favorably review certain products: we don’t.
-In fact, it’s against the SoundGuys ethics policy to receive any compensation or gift for reviews or spots on our lists.

 Frequently asked questions about Steam Deck gaming headsets